 Roesiger Invasive Plant Control Project

-OverviewIn 2021, Snohomish County Surface Water Management and the Lake Roesiger Community and Boat Club are partnering together to develop an Integrated Aquatic Vegetation Management Plan (IAVMP) for Lake Roesiger.
-The plan will focus on long-term control of key invasive plants, and will be developed with in-depth community engagement.
+Snohomish County Surface Water Management and the Lake Roesiger Community and Boat Club partnered together to develop an Integrated Aquatic Vegetation Management Plan (IAVMP) for Lake Roesiger.
+The plan focuses on long-term control of key invasive plants and was developed with in-depth community engagement.

 Lake Roesiger is home to an abundance of native plants.
 These beneficial plants are vital to keeping lakes healthy.
 They provide important food and habitat for aquatic life including fish, turtles, frogs waterfowl and other aquatic life.
 They also are important for us as they help to clean the lake by filtering pollution and prevent shoreline erosion.

 Unfortunately, Lake Roesiger is also home to a few non-native, invasive plants.
 These plants can crowd out the beneficial native plants, harm lake ecology, and interfere with swimming, fishing and boating.
 So while it is important to keep native plants in the lake, it can be desirable to manage invasive plants to reduce their impacts.

 The lake has three invasive species of concern in the lake basin - Eurasian watermilfoil, fragrant waterlily and narrow-leaved arrowhead.
 There are also three invasive species found on the lake shoreline - yellow flag iris, purple loosestrife and Japanese knotweed.
 See our aquatic plants page to learn more about the different types of plants and how to identify them.

 Noxious weed, grows in hard to swim through mats and crowds out native plants.
 Can reduce oxygen in the water.
 Easily regrows from broken fragments.